ariebesehl/JA2-Radarmap/ReadMe.md

 ## Method

 1) Every passable sector was opened in the JA2 v1.13 Map Editor, a radarmap was displayed, and a screenshot was taken.
-Screenshots are saved in Targa Truevision format.
+Screenshots are saved in .tga format.

 2) Screenshots were then cropped to only the displayed radarmap, and saved in bitmap file format for easy handling.